 - A child will never be humiliated

 - Any kind of physical punishment

-- Using techniques that segregate or single children out- this includes time out however children may be removed from an area if they are a risk to themselves or
+- Using techniques that segregate or single children out this includes time out, however children may be removed from an area if they are a risk to themselves or

-- others and are given the opportunity to calm down using calm down bottles or breathing techniques to develop self-regulation - Shouting or raising voice inappropriately - Physical restraint e.g.: Holding onto a child unless it is required to prevent injury to the child or other children, adults or property.
+- Shouting or raising voice inappropriately - Physical restraint e.g. holding onto a child, unless it is required to prevent injury to the child or other children, adults or property.
 In cases that this may occur it will be recorded in the accident/incident book and parents/carers will be fully informed of the incident.

-Reviewed/ Updated/ New by: Jodie Wilson/ Natalie Horrocks 03/05/23
+Reviewed/ Updated/ New by: Jodie Wilson/ Natalie Horrocks 24/04/24

-GWG Chairperson signature: yn oder 03/05/23
+GWG Chairperson signature: hus oden 24/04/24

-NEXT REVIEW DATE: 03/05/24
+NEXT REVIEW DATE: 24/04/25